 Regardless of their life circumstances, AVID students overcome obstacles and achieve success.
-They graduate and attend college at higher rates, but more importantly, they can think critically, collaborate, and set high expectations to confidently conquer the challenges that await them.
+They graduate and attend college at higher rates, but more importantly, they can think critically, collaborate, and set high expectations to conquer the challenges that await them confidently.

-The power of AVID is the ability to impact students in the AVID Elective class and all students throughout the campus.
-AVID can have an effect on the entire school by providing classroom activities, teaching practices, and academic behaviors that can be incorporated into any classroom to improve engagement and success for all students.
-Teachers can take what they've learned at AVID training back to any classroom to help all students, not just those in AVID, to become more college- and career-ready.
+The power of AVID is the ability to affect students in the AVID Elective class and all students throughout the campus.
+AVID can affect the entire school by providing classroom activities, teaching practices, and academic behaviors that can be incorporated into any classroom to improve student engagement and success.
+Teachers can take what they've learned at AVID training back to any classroom to help all students, not just those in AVID, to become more college- and career-ready. ~From the AVID website

 STEAM: Strategies, That, Engage, All Minds!